AmericanGeezus/TeamsFunctions/help/about_TeamsAutoAttendant.md

 ## LONG DESCRIPTION

 The complexity of the AutoAttendants and design principles of PowerShell ("one function does one thing and one thing only") means that the `CsAutoAttendant` CmdLets are feeling to be all over the place.
-Multiple CmdLets have to be used in conjunction in order to create an Auto Attendant.
+Multiple CmdLets have to be used in conjunction in order to create ONE Auto Attendant.
 No defaults are available.
 The `TeamsAutoAttendant` CmdLets try to address that.
 From the basic NEW-Command that - without providing *any* Parameters (except the name of course) can create an Auto Attendant entity.
-This simplifies things a bit and tries to get you 80% there without lifting much of a finger.
+This simplifies things a bit and tries to get you 90% there without lifting much of a finger.
 Amending it afterwards in the Admin Center is my current mantra.
 See Support Functions for more versatility!

 ## CmdLets